robinzimmer1989/jam-cms/README.md

 - Safe SVG (1.9.9)

 Things to know:

-- Pretty permalinks must be enabled ('Post name').
-- Revisions aren't working out of the box (at least not for Local by Flywheel / WPEngine), you need to enable them via wp-config.php like this:
+Revisions aren't working out of the box (at least not for Local by Flywheel / WPEngine), you need to enable them via wp-config.php like this:

 ```
 define( 'WP_POST_REVISIONS', true );